 As a reader: In the first half of this year — particularly in March, May, and June — ask yourself whether you are responding to colleagues and customers fast enough.
 And if the holidays backlogged your inbox, just let us know.
 We will be happy to help!

-In 2020, the most likely day to hit Inbox Zero will be Tuesday October 6th.
-So, we are officially designating Tuesday October 6th as "Inbox Zero Day"!
+The most likely day to hit Inbox Zero is October 6th.
+So, we are officially designating October 6th as "Inbox Zero Day"!

 If you're interested in hitting Inbox Zero this year, drop us a note.
-In 9 months, we will reach out and offer everything from kicking off a mass archive, through optimizing your workflow, to sharing the latest features you're not yet using.
+We will reach out and offer everything from kicking off a mass archive, through optimizing your workflow, to sharing the latest features you're not yet using.

 Bonus Strategy: Split Inbox